lambdaclass/mirra_backend/docs/configuration/projectiles.md

 - `base_damage`: Damage done by the projectile on collision
 - `base_speed`: Travel speed of the projectile
 - `base_size`: Size of the projectile for collision math
-- `player_collision`: Determines if the projectile is removed from game after colliding with a player, default is `true`
+- `remove_on_collision`: Determines if the projectile is removed from game after colliding with a player, default is `true`
 - `on_hit_effects`: Effects given to target on collision
 - `duration_ms`: Defines how long in milliseconds the projectile can exist
 - `max_distance`: Defines the maximum distance the projectile can travel